argonne-lcf/user-guides/docs/services/jenkins.md

 # Jenkins on Theta

+## Jenkins End of Life
+The Jenkins based CI process is being phased out and will be decommissioned at some future date.
+New projects should request access to our Gitlab-CI based system.
+Instructions on how to request access can be found [here](/services/gitlab-ci/#quickstart).

+Existing projects can continue to use Jenkins.
+We will reach out when we are closer to setting a decommission date to help migrate projects over to Gitlab-CI.

 ## Jenkins at ALCF
 The ALCF provides a tool for implementing CI processes named Jenkins.
 Using the Jenkins tool, ALCF projects can make use of CI functionality.
 The Jenkins CI tool enables projects to auto-compile their custom software code, automate testing cycles, provide a feedback loop, and submit jobs to HPC resources.
 The custom pipelines needed for each project can be defined in Jenkins by project users, and execution can be controlled through triggers.